 But don’t go for huge publications or pages.
 Imagine targeting followers of Airbnb when you’re targeting backpackers.
 Airbnb has millions of likes on Facebook, but they are not specific enough.
-Your mom might like Airbnb, but she will most likely not engage with your backpacker, low-cost, travel-hacking startup!
-You’re wasting your marketing dollars advertising to her.
+Your mom might like Airbnb, but she will most likely not engage with your backpacker, low-cost, travel-hacking startup.

-It’s much better to target small and engaged blogs and influencer pages.
+It’s much better to target small blogs and influencer pages that have high engagement.
 Find the sweet spot with pages that are not so big that they have a ton of irrelevant followers, and not so small that they don’t qualify as an interest category on Facebook.
 That sweet spot usually lies between 25,000 to 200,000 followers.

 Here’s another ad we created for Calroo: The cost per like right now is at $0.27 with a relevance score of seven.

 As for the text, we usually use this formula: